creasoft-dev/creasoft.dev/src/en/posts/2020/2020-07-21-fundamenty-building-eleeventy-starter-project-1.md

 5. Syntax highlighting - Adding [Prism](https://prismjs.com)
 6. Automated deploy to GitLab Pages - Using [GitLab-CI](https://about.gitlab.com/stages-devops-lifecycle/continuous-integration/)

-In addition I added
+In addition, I included

 7. Automated deploy to GitLab Pages - Using [GitHub Actions](https://docs.github.com/en/actions)
 8. Edit on GitLab / GitHub
 9. Comments - Integrating with [Disqus](https://disqus.com/)

-In this post, I will go over the implementation of each of the features mentioned above.
+In this post, I will go over the implementation of top two features.

 ## The Underlyings